RyanJ93/pigeon/README.md

 ## Building the client

-The project's dependencies and building strategy is managed by Gradle, a Gradle wrapper is included too.<br />
+The project's dependencies and building strategy is managed by Gradle, however you may need to set up the Gradle wrapper, you can set up the wrapper using the command `gradle wrapper` directly in the project root directory.<br />
 You can run the application invoking the task "run", for instance:

 ```bash